Brandon-JP-Lambert/practice-to-theory/README.md

 4. Critical theory-based reactions: Enhance your workshop by considering potential challenges and concerns from a critical theory perspective, promoting inclusivity, diversity, and reflexivity.
 5. Compatibility with AI tools: Use this repository seamlessly with generative AI tools like ChatGPT to gain insights and ideas for your workshop or educational experience.

+## Usage

+To use the prompt templates provided in this repository, follow these steps:

+1. Review the prompt template.
+2. Edit the prompt by replacing the [bracketed content] with your specific details, including an instructional plan.
+3. Use the edited prompt as input for generative AI tools like ChatGPT to generate contextually analysis.
+4. Review the generated content and make any necessary revisions to ensure accuracy and relevance to your topic.
+5. Utilize the generated content for personal, peer, or other reflection and planning activities.

+Please note that the content in this repository is designed to assist users in generating insights and ideas using AI tools, and is not intended to be used as code or scripts for implementation.
+Always review and refine the AI-generated content before using it in any professional or educational setting.

 ## Prompt Template

 To use the template, simply replace the text in brackets with your specific details: